wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1269 =
+* Tested with WP 3.8
+* Workaround for WP bug that generates invalid HTML for multiple line breaks
+* Recipe editor now recognises post thumbnails (featured image)
+* Added Author, Recipe type, Cuisine and Yield to Live Formatting on Tastefully Simple styles
+* Fixed PHP warning on diagnostics
+* Confirm when closing a recipe entry popup withoput saving
+* Fix for popups opening behind some themes' elements
+* Fixed incompatiblity with Pinterest Pin It for Images plugin that disabled Print and Save buttons
+* Convert 3/8 to HTML enitity fraction
+* Clean up 16 pixel chef icon

 = 3.2 Build 1263 =
 * Tested with WP 3.7.1
 * Added option for extra <head> content on print